dHughes97/4143-PLC-Hughes/Assignments/P01/README.md

 - In this program we set up our programming environment in VSCode with Golang.
 We then made a small program, using init to create a `go.mod` file.
-Then made our own package and then imported said package into the `main.go` file.
+Next, we made our own package and imported said package into the `main.go` file.
 The end result ended in Tux by using a `PrintLn()` function and the `BestMascot()` function we imported.